 As for the bracelet, I've encountered two issues.
 First, I've never found a comfortable fit.
 The thing allows only one small adjustment, and neither of the immediately adjacent offerings worked for me.
 Secondly, I've found that the weight of the case and its contents tends to pull the watch around my wrist, especially in the winter (our bodies are more slender in the winter for some reason).
 I have to assume that some of the links are folded rather than solid, perhaps as a cost-cutting mechanism.
 Aesthetically, the bracelet doesn't match the case.
 The links have none of the design elements from the case and dial.
-I've replaced my bracelet with a black "crocodile" patterned leather strap.
+I first replaced my bracelet with a black "crocodile" patterned leather strap.
 Black and silver work very well IMHO.

 But, you get what you pay for, and the band and anti-glare "issues" I'm citing are likely purposeful to distinguish the SARB033 from watches like SDGM003 or SARX035, which cost twice as much (or more).
 At $600-$900, I wouldn't have bought either, so I'll live with the glare.